pfink/nuimo-openhab-python/nuimo_menue/README.md

 Shows the icon of the app currently active via LED matrix

+### SHOWBATTERYLEVEL

+Shows the battery level of the Nuimo on the LED matrix (the icon schema configured by the `rotation_icon` parameter within config.yml is used).

 ### PREVIOUS

 Changes the currently active app to the previous app and shows the icon of the previous app via LED matrix.